Reporter alleges GOP hopeful Greg Gianforte body-slammed him

 HELENA, Mont.
 (AP) — A reporter said the Republican candidate for Montana’s sole congressional seat body-slammed him Wednesday, the day before the polls close in the nationally watched special election.

-Greg Gianforte was in a private office giving an interview when Guardian newspaper reporter Ben Jacobs went into the office without permission, campaign spokesman Shane Scanlon said.
+Greg Gianforte was in a private office giving an interview when Guardian newspaper reporter Ben Jacobs came in without permission, campaign spokesman Shane Scanlon said.

-In an audio recording released by Jacobs, the reporter asks the congressional candidate about the GOP’s health care bill, which was just evaluated hours earlier by the Congressional Budget Office.
+In an audio recording posted by the Guardian, the reporter asks the congressional candidate about the GOP’s health care bill, which was just evaluated hours earlier by the Congressional Budget Office.

-“We’ll talk to you about that later,” Gianforte says on the record, referring Jacobs to a spokesman.
+“We’ll talk to you about that later,” Gianforte says on the recording, referring Jacobs to a spokesman.

 When Jacobs says that there won’t be time, Gianforte says “Just–” and there is a crashing sound.
 Gianforte yells, “The last guy who came here did the same thing,” and a shaken-sounded Jacobs tells the candidate he just body-slammed him.